DataDog/documentation/content/en/account_management/org_settings.md

 #### API Keys

 This section allows you to view, copy, and revoke any API key in the list.
 Your API Keys are unique to your organization.
 An API key is required by the Datadog Agent to submit metrics and events to Datadog.
-Refer to the [API keys documentation][6] for more information on creating, editing, and revoking keys.
+Read the [API keys documentation][6] for more information on creating, editing, and revoking keys.

 #### Application Keys

 You can filter application keys by name, ID, or owner, or click the **Only My Keys** toggle to only view application keys you own.
-Refer to the [documentation on application keys][6] for more information on how to add or remove them.
+Read the [documentation on application keys][6] for more information on how to add or remove them.

 #### Client Tokens